bhstark2/latency/report.md

 Network engineers refer to how a buffer performs as “queue behavior”.
-The predominant and most basic way to manage the behavior of a queue today is First-In First-Out (FIFO), which is easy to understand [ref to FIFO queue management].
+The predominant and most basic way to manage the behavior of a queue today is Tail-Drop First-In First-Out (FIFO), which is easy to understand [ref to FIFO queue management].
 But newer forms of queue management, such as various types of Active Queue Management (AQM) (discussed further in [Active Queue Management]), have started to emerge in recent